nobody27/webdev-labs/reflection.md

 I didn't look at the answers, though I did get stuck in a few places and had to google some questions to figure out what to do.

+The WAVE review of the selectors page is not clean because of contrast errors, and the WAVE reviewes of the position and media quesries pages are not clean because of a lack of headers

 ### Flexbox and Grid

 I was able to complete most of both of these labs during the lesson and it was very helpful as a way to understand the material and how it works.
 I did ask questions during the lesson and got helpful answers, but did not need to look at solutions.

+The 02-grid-areas page doesn't pass WAVE because of a lack of headings.

 ### Bootstrap